 So I have a question.

-All right, so you know that science has now advanced to the point where we have these telescopes that now can find universes within universes within universes within universes, right?
+So you know that science has now advanced to the point where we have these telescopes that now can find universes within universes within universes within universes, right?

 Okay.

-So do you believe it's more likely that there might be something beyond our understanding, human understanding, or do you think it's more likely that all of a sudden a bunch of energy that just happened to exist on its own, came together, collided, and created this perfection known as the universe?
+So do you believe it's more likely that there might be something beyond our understanding, human understanding, or do you think it's more likely that all of a sudden a bunch of energy that just happened to exist on its own came together, collided, and created this perfection known as the universe?

-Okay, but here's my next here's my next question.
+Okay, but here's my next question.

 Where did all that energy come from?

-In other words, because if there is no creator, you're then everything you're saying is predicated on a belief that something can come from nothing.
+In other words, because if there is no creator, you're then, everything you're saying is predicated on a belief that something can come from nothing.

-You're saying because otherwise how would that energy that collided where would that have come from otherwise?
+You're saying, because otherwise, how would that energy that collided, where would that have come from otherwise?

-Well I think we're just like a bunch of chimpanzees.
+Well, I think we're just like a bunch of chimpanzees.

-I didn't ask you I'm not going to say we're but I asked you where did the energy come from considering you think that that's more likely.
+I asked you, where did the energy come from, considering you think that that's more likely?

 Where did all that come from?